-Here’s a lesson about Wordsworth’s famous daffodils poem along with a free poetry writing printable that your children can use to write spring poems of their own.
+Here’s a lesson about Wordsworth’s famous daffodils poem along with a poetry writing printable that your children can use to write spring poems of their own.

 Daffodils poem writing prompt for spring